-A. Purpose: The perimeter landscaping buffer shall provide the following benefits:
+A. Purpose: The perimeter landscaping shall provide the following benefits:

-1. To provide a visual barrier between different land uses.
-2. To provide privacy.
-3. To protect from wind, dust, noise, traffic, glare, visual disorder, and harmful or noxious impacts.
+1. To provide a visual barrier between different land uses; 2.
+To enhance the streetscape; 3.
+To provide privacy; and 4.
+To protect uses from wind, dust, noise, traffic, glare, visual disorder, and harmful or noxious effects.